Qumulo/docs/azure-guide/configuring-virtual-networking-qumulo-scalable-file-service.md

 keywords: cloud, azure, native, scalable file service, file service, network, networking, owner, contributor, role, subnet, dedicated subnet, endpoint, route table, security group, VNet injection
 ---

 The underlying storage of the service resides in Qumulo's Azure tenant.
-This storage system connects to your Azure subscription by using _VNet injection,_ a process that establishes a direct connection between your resources and the servie resources without using VNet peering.
+This storage system connects to your Azure subscription by using _VNet injection,_ a process that establishes a direct connection between your resources and the service resources without using VNet peering.
 You can use VNet injection to apply routing and security policies to your service endpoints.

 To create endpoints for accessing the {{site.azure.qumuloOnAzureLong}}, Qumulo creates network interfaces (NICs) and inserts them into your subnet.
 To allow VNet injection to operate correctly, you must create and configure a new subnet within your virtual network.